World's central bankers feel the heat as populists demand easy fix

 The clash threatens to tarnish the golden rule of developed financial systems for the past three decades: keep the money-printing presses away from elected politicians if you want to keep inflation in check.

-This risk, part of a global wave of populism and aversion toward technocrats, worried policymakers at the International Monetary Fund’s annual meetings this week.
+This risk, part of a global wave of populism and aversion towards technocrats, worried policymakers at the International Monetary Fund’s annual meetings this week.

 “They’re asking to change rates, (debt) cancellation, they’re asking them to do other things, buy bonds,” European Central Bank President Mario Draghi told a press conference at the IMF meeting on the Indonesian resort island of Bali.